bit-broker/website/content/en/docs/getting-started/install-k8s.md

 Every fresh install of BitBroker comes with one preinstalled user (`uid: 1`).
 This user is automatically created when the system is bought-up for the first time.

-As we will explain below, this user is linked to the [authorisation](/docs/api-conventions/authorisation/) of API calls.
+As we will explain below, this user is linked to the [authorization](/docs/api-conventions/authorization/) of API calls.
 The user is also important for the up-coming [web portal](/docs/concepts/portal/) BitBroker control interface.

 #### Bootstrap Coordinator Token

 All interactions with BitBroker stem, ultimately, from interactions with the [Coordinator API](/docs/coordinator/).
 This is the main administrative API for the whole system.
-In order to use this API you need an [access token](/docs/api-conventions/authorisation/).
+In order to use this API, you need an [access token](/docs/api-conventions/authorization/).

 Using this API, new users can be [created](/docs/coordinator/user/#creating-a-new-user) and then [promoted](/docs/coordinator/user/#promoting-a-user-to-coordinator)  to have coordinator status.
 This results in the production of a new coordinator access token for them.
 But this act of promotion itself, requires permission.
-So how can be get started with this circular scenario?
+So how can we get started with this circular scenario?

 Whenever a fresh system is installed using Kubernetes, a special _bootstrap coordinator token_ is produced.
 This token is valid for use with the [Coordinator API](/docs/coordinator/).
 You can use this token to get going with the process of then creating your own users and giving them coordinator status.

 {{% alert color="warning" %}}
 It is possible, but _not recommended_, to use the bootstrap coordinator token in normal operation.
-Instead, you should use it to create your own master coordinator user and then utilise their token for further operations.
+Instead, you should use it to create your own master coordinator user and then utilize their token for further operations.
 {{% /alert %}}

 {{% alert color="info" %}}